Peuserik/hdw-rtmp/README.md

 * In the "URL" field enter the rtmp entrypoint, with default configuration to set locally its `rtmp://localhost/live`
 * In the "Stream key" field add the stream app name you want to expose your stream on for example our default "key"
 * Start streaming
-* OBS shows you in the bottom right an output stream bandwith
+* OBS shows you in the bottom right an output stream bandwidth

 #### Test playing the stream with VLC